 Tom May writes for Creative Boom and Creative Bloq, as well as print magazines Computer Arts, ImagineFX, net and Professional Photography.
 With lots of projects to juggle, he has limited time to consider speculative emails and suggests that you take that into account when contacting any journalist.

 "A website's much better to see who've you've done commissions for, what you're passionate about, and where your strengths lie.
-When illustrators get in touch, it's usually for an interview on their oeuvre and techniques, as opposed to running a story on their most recent project.
+When illustrators get in touch, it's usually for an interview on their oeuvre and techniques instead of running a story on their most recent project.
 As such, we need to find the 'story' about you to facilitate that narrative, so make sure we can find the threads of that tale with a decent homepage."

 What else can you do to ensure you get featured?
 "Offering something as 'exclusive' helps," says Tom Banks.
 "Chose the right publication for the right project and give them the first choice on the project."